First case of Omicron detected in Delhi | Business

 - India

-A 37-year-old man who arrived in Delhi from Tanzania has tested positive for Omicron, making it the first case of the new COVID-19 variant in the national capital, Health Minister Satyendar Jain said on Sunday.
+A 37-year-old man who arrived in Delhi from Tanzania has tested positive for Omicron, making it the first case of the new COVID-19 variant in the national capital and the fifth in the country.

 The patient is currently admitted to the Lok Nayak Jai Prakash (LNJP) Hospital and has mild symptoms, hospital officials said.

-''So far, 17 patients of COVID-19 and six of their contacts have been admitted to the Lok Nayak Hospital.
-The Omicron variant has been found in one of the 12 samples sent for genome sequencing so far, according to a preliminary report,'' Jain said.
+''So far, 17 COVID-19 patients and six of their contacts have been admitted to the Lok Nayak Hospital.
+The Omicron variant has been found in one of the 12 samples sent for genome sequencing so far, according to a preliminary report,'' Health Minister Satyendar Jain said.

 ''The patient is an Indian and had returned from Tanzania a few days ago.
 He has mild symptoms,'' an official told PTI.